-Use the Get Link function to obtain the InSite URL for an asset.
+Use the Get Link to This InSite Page function to obtain the InSite URL for an asset.
 Once you have the URL, you can give it to another user so that he or she can work on the asset in the InSite interface, assuming the user has the necessary permissions.
-For more information, see "Obtaining the InSite URL for an Asset," on page 97.
+For more information, see "Obtaining the InSite URL for an Asset," on page 98.